Robbie Lawler: Post-championship

 A rematch with Tyron Woodley was expected to take place on June 29, 2019, at UFC on ESPN 3.
 On May 16, 2019, it was reported that Woodley suffered a hand injury and was pulled from the fight.
 The bout was ultimately scrapped.

 Lawler faced Colby Covington on August 3, 2019, at UFC on ESPN 5.
 He lost the bout via unanimous decision.

 Lawler was scheduled to face Santiago Ponzinibbio on December 14, 2019, at UFC 245.
 However, on October 12, 2019, it was revealed that Ponzinibbio had pulled out of the fight due to a staph infection.

 Lawler faced Neil Magny, replacing Geoff Neal, on August 29, 2020, at UFC Fight Night 175.
 He lost the fight via unanimous decision.

 Lawler was expected to face Mike Perry on November 21, 2020, at UFC 255.
 However, due to injuries, Lawler pulled out of the bout.

 Lawler faced returning veteran Nick Diaz in a rematch on September 25, 2021, at UFC 266.
 The bout was contested at middleweight and was a special non-title, non-main event five round fight.
 In the third round, Lawler knocked down Diaz, who did not respond to the referee's instruction to return to his feet.
 As a result Lawler was awarded the win by TKO.

 Lawler faced Bryan Barberena on July 2, 2022, at UFC 276.
 He lost the back-and-forth bout by TKO in the second round.
 This fight earned him a Fight of the Night award.

 Lawler was scheduled to face Santiago Ponzinibbio on December 10, 2022, at UFC 282.
 However, the week of the event, Lawler was forced to withdraw due to an undisclosed injury.

 On April 8, 2023, it was announced that Lawler and MacDonald would be inducted to the UFC Fight Wing Hall of Fame in July 2023 for their welterweight title bout from July 2015.

 Lawler faced Niko Price on July 8, 2023, at UFC 290.
 In his retirement bout, he knocked Price out 38 seconds into the bout.

 Hall of Fame

 During UFC 313's broadcast in March 2025, Lawler was announced as the next "modern wing" UFC Hall of Fame inductee during International Fight Week festivities in Las Vegas this June.

+Freestyle wrestling

+Lawler is scheduled to make his Real American Freestyle debut against former UFC Middleweight Champion Khamzat Chimaev in the co-main event on October 23, 2026 at RAF 14.

 Personal life

-He is married to Marcia Suzanne Lawler (née Fritz).
-Lawler has an older brother.
+Lawler is married to Marcia Suzanne Lawler (née Fritz).
+He also has an older brother.